Create1000/Final_Project_Ironhack_July_2023/README.md

 ##### Data Cleaning

-<li> 1.
-I checked the information about our columns and data type.
+1. I checked the information about our columns and data type.
 <li> 2.
 Null values check and delete in my case (Income: 24 values)
 <li> 3.
 Delete the both columns 'Z_Revenue', 'Z_CostContact', because they have equal values and are irrelevant for the analysis.
 <li> 4.
 Duplicates check